jraslab/jraslab.github.io/_posts/2021-07-21-emma-rosalind-celebration.md

 #  - readability
 #  - standard
 ---
 The lab hosted a party on the LSB deck for Emma and Rosalind.
 Both are leaving the lab for the Bay Area.
-Emma will be starting graduate school in the Developmental & Stem Cell Biology Ph.D. program at UCSF.
+Emma will be starting graduate school in the [Developmental & Stem Cell Biology Ph.D.
+Program](https://dscb.ucsf.edu/) at UCSF.
 Rosalind will be starting as a K-12 teacher in San Mateo.
 Best of luck in Cali!

 <figure>
   <img src="{{site.url}}/assets/images/christine-lab-t-shirt.jpg" width="500" alt="Christine and t-shirt"/>